hechuan73/train_ticket/README.md

 Once the application starts, you can visit the Train Ticket web page at [http://localhost:8080](http://localhost:8080).

 ### Using Kubernetes
-Here is the way to deploy the Train Ticket onto any existing Kubernetes cluster.
+Here is the steps to deploy the Train Ticket onto any existing Kubernetes cluster.

 #### Presequisite
 * An existing Kubernetes cluster